-- Role: Postdoctoral ScientistGroup: Testis Development and Male Germ Cell Biology
+- Role: Postdoctoral ScientistGroup: Leukaemia Modelling and Therapeutic Discovery

-Dr Karthika Radhakrishnan is a post-doctoral researcher working with Professor Kate Loveland in the Testis Development and Germ Cell Biology Laboratory at the Hudson Institute of Medical Research.
+Dr Karthika Radhakrishnan is a post-doctoral researcher working with Dr Catherine Carmichael in the Leukaemia Modelling and Therapeutic Discovery Research group, Centre for Cancer Research; and Professor Kate Loveland in the Testis Development and Germ Cell Biology Research group, Centre for Reproductive Health at Hudson Institute of Medical Research.

-Sree S, Radhakrishnan K, Indu S and Kumar PG (2014) Dramatic changes in 67 miRNAs during initiation of first wave of spermatogenesis in Mus musculus testis: global regulatory insights generated by miRNA-mRNA network analysis.
-Biology of Reproduction 91(3):1-69.
+Sree S, Radhakrishnan K, Indu S, Kumar PG (2014) Dramatic changes in 67 miRNAs during initiation of first wave of spermatogenesis in Mus musculus testis: global regulatory insights generated by miRNA-mRNA network analysis.
+Biol Reprod, 91(3):1-69.